icokeamy2/wp-gf-list-field-number-format/readme.txt

 *This plugins is provided “as is” without warranty of any kind, expressed or implied.
 The author shall not be liable for any damages, including but not limited to, direct, indirect, special, incidental or consequential damages or losses that occur out of the use or inability to use the plugin.*

-*Note: When Gravity Forms isn't installed and you activate Gravity PDF we display a notice that includes an affiliate link to their website.*
+*Note: When Gravity Forms isn't installed and you activate this plugin we display a notice that includes an affiliate link to their website.*

 == Installation ==